 Naturally, a man with Brian's commitment to food and fashion hasn't got time to make a donation every single month, so he asked the wildlife people to automatically bill his credit card.
-Now he saves the world, 20 bucks at at time, from the comfort of his very own couch – where he also enjoys drinking, wearing attractive shorts, and scratching himself in places we'd rather not mention.
+Now he saves the world, 20 bucks at a time, from the comfort of his very own couch – where he also enjoys drinking, wearing attractive shorts, and scratching himself.

-We wondered why he started saving animals, when he already gave elsewhere.
+We asked why he started saving animals, when he was already giving elsewhere.
 He explained, "Giving to the blind and homeless doesn't stop me from spending on the other things I care about... like pizza and my sexy shorts.
-Why should it stop me from spending 20 bucks on animals?
-I care about them too."
+Why should it stop me from spending 20 bucks on animals?"